tangly-team/tangly-os/buildSrc/readme.md

 # Tips

-To execute the bash profile commands you shall run `source ~/.bash_profile`.
+To execute the zsh profile commands you shall run `source ~/.zshrc`.